 One way of applying heat is by using the good old iron.
 This work pretty ok if you iron is very warm and is big enough to cover the entire design.
 Check this article if you want to try to apply the rhinestones using an iron.

 In this article, we will talk about using the heat activated rhinestones and heat them using a heat press machine.
 The heat press will allow you to heat and transfer big designs evenly within just a few seconds.

 How to Make Rhinestone Transfers?

 First, you will need to prepare a rhinestone transfer.
-You can easily do this if you own a Silhouette vinyl cutter you can use Silhouette Studio Designer Edition to design your own rhinestone transfers.
+If you own a Silhouette vinyl cutter, you can use Silhouette Studio Designer Edition to design your own rhinestone transfers.

 Here are the steps to make your own rhinestone transfers with Silhouette Studio: